93rd Academy Awards: Ceremony

 In April 2017, the Academy scheduled the 93rd ceremony for February 28, 2021.
-However, due to the impacts stemming from the COVID-19 pandemic on both cinema and television, the AMPAS Board of Governors later decided to move the date for the 2021 gala by two months to April 25.
+But due to the effects of the COVID-19 pandemic on both cinema and television, the AMPAS Board of Governors changed the date to April 25.
 The annual Academy Governors Awards and corresponding nominees luncheon were canceled due to COVID-19 safety concerns.
 This marked the first time since the 60th ceremony held in 1988 that the awards were held in April.
-It also was the first time since the 53rd ceremony in 1981 that the ceremony was postponed from its original date.
+It was the fourth time in history that the ceremony was postponed from its original date (following the 10th ceremony in 1938, the 40th ceremony in 1968, and the 53rd ceremony in 1981).

 In December 2020, the Academy hired television producer Jesse Collins, film producer Stacey Sher, and Oscar-winning director Steven Soderbergh to oversee production of the telecast.
 "The upcoming Oscars is the perfect occasion for innovation and for re-envisioning the possibilities for the awards show.
 This is a dream team who will respond directly to these times.
-The Academy is excited to work with them to deliver an event that reflects the worldwide love of movies and how they connect us and entertain us when we need them the most," remarked Academy president David Rubin and CEO Dawn Hudson.
+The Academy is excited to work with them to deliver an event that reflects the worldwide love of movies and how they connect us and entertain us when we need them the most", said Academy president David Rubin and CEO Dawn Hudson.

-The tagline for the ceremony, "Bring Your Movie Love", was intended to reflect "our global appreciation for the power of film to foster connection, to educate, and to inspire us to tell our own stories."
-In tandem with the theme, the Academy hired seven artists to create custom posters for the event inspired by the question, "What do movies mean to you?"
+The tagline for the ceremony, "Bring Your Movie Love", was intended to reflect "our global appreciation for the power of film to foster connection, to educate, and to inspire us to tell our own stories".
+In tandem with the theme, the Academy hired seven artists to create custom posters for the event inspired by the question "What do movies mean to you?"
 Another aspect of the telecast's production was to produce the ceremony as if it were a film, including promoting the presenters as a "cast", being filmed at the traditional cinematic frame rate of 24 frames per-second as opposed to 30, and using a cinematic aspect ratio rather than the standard 16:9 aspect ratio used by most television programming.